All aboard the relentless “shift” to services and the service economy!

 Later still, in 2017, the UK reported its economy was already 79% service-based (products: 14%, agriculture: 1% and the remaining 6% was construction).

 Is this a “developed” world phenomenon?
 Let’s just pick Nigeria at random.
 In 2010 the Nigerian economy was 50% service based.
 By 2017 it had risen to be 55.8%. (agriculture fell from 23.5% to 20.85%).

 If services are becoming so important, what are they?

 I have a whole article that explores what services are from definitions, attributes (marketing and economics) through to the modern interpretations of job-to-be-done and non-ownership.
-But in short my preferred definition is show in Figure 3.
+But in short, my preferred definition is shown in Figure 3.

 This definition covers all the services I can think of.
 Additionally, it recognises there is a continuum between products (or goods as marketing people will call them) and services.